-- 1.5.1 The ICB was established on 1 July 2022 by the Integrated Care Boards (Establishment) Order 2022, which made provision for its Constitution by reference to this document. - 1.5.2 This Constitution must be reviewed and maintained in line with any agreements with, and requirements of, NHS England set out in writing at establishment. - 1.5.3 Changes to this Constitution will not be implemented until, and are only effective from, the date of approval by NHS England.
+- 1.5.1 The ICB was established on 1 July 2022 by the Integrated Care Boards (Establishment) Order 2022, which made provision for its Constitution by reference to this document. - 1.5.2 Changes to this Constitution will not be implemented until, and are only effective from, the date of approval by NHS England.